nhuntwalker/python-thirty-minutes/README.md

 - [Cris Ewing](http://twitter.com/cewing) for teaching me better Python than I already knew, and showing me what teaching programming can look like
 - [Guido van Rossum](http://twitter.com/gvanrossum) for making Python in the first place and being awesome to me personally when he didn't know who I was
 - [Don Sheu](https://twitter.com/ulysseas) and [Alan Venzina](https://twitter.com/fancysandwiches) for showing me what an inclusive Python community that strives to always be a better version of itself can look like
-- [Hadiya Hope Crichlow](https://twitter.com/HopeCrichlow) for inspiring me to write the book with her very short attention span and need for programming.
+- [Hadiya Hope Crichlow](https://twitter.com/HopeCrichlow) for inspiring me to write the book with her very short attention span and need for programming lessons.

 ## References